The Board of Directors is responsible for and oversees the governance, culture and management of CSR.

 The three Committees operated by the Board shall consider and determine the matters for which they are responsible in accordance with their Charter.
 Copies of the charter of each Committee are published on the Company's website.
 All Directors are invited to attend any Committee meeting and can access Committee papers at all times.

 Review of Board, Committee and Individual Directors' Performance

-The Board, often through the Remuneration and Human Resources Committee, shall regularly carry out a formal review of the performance of the Board, its Committees, and each non-executive Director.
+The Board, periodically through the Remuneration and Human Resources Committee, shall regularly carry out a formal review of the performance of the Board, its Committees, and each non-executive Director.
 The review shall involve obtaining feedback from Directors and those senior CSR people interacting with the Board and its Committees.
 The review shall assess:

 - the effectiveness of the Board and each Committee in meeting the requirements of its Charter;

 - whether the Board and each Committee has members with the appropriate mix of skills and experience to properly perform their functions;

 - the contribution made by each Director at meetings and in carrying out their responsibilities as Directors generally, including preparing for meetings;